 Long Island Ducks — Just an hour east of Queens in Central Islip and only a short Uber ride from the nearest Long Island Railroad stop are the Ducks, an original member of the independent Atlantic League.
 Children age 14 and under can join the Kids Club to receive discounts and special deals.
 Watch for special on-field events and promotions.

-New Jersey Jackals — Part of the Can-Am (Canadian-American) independent league, the Little Falls, N.J.-based Jackals offer a cool deal for groups like Little League teams.
+New Jersey Jackals — Part of the independent Frontier League, the Little Falls, N.J.-based Jackals offer a cool deal for groups like Little League teams.
 The Baseball Buddies program lets kids be introduced and take the field to stand with the players for the national anthem.
 The stadium, which also features a kids’ zone area and the usual game-day promotions, is just an hour from Penn Station by New Jersey Transit train.

-Rockland Boulders — Also part of the Can-Am League, the Boulders play in a beautiful ballpark in Pomona, N.Y., about 80 minutes by car north of Manhattan.
+New York Boulders — Also part of the Frontier League, the (formerly Rockland) Boulders play in a beautiful ballpark in Pomona, N.Y., about 80 minutes by car north of Manhattan.
 In addition to a playground, there’s also a batting cage, a mini-golf course and mini-train ride, all with a clear view to the field so you don’t miss the on-field action.
 Plus, the players exit the field through the stands so stick around after the game for autographs and photos (see the photo at the top of this post).